'''

 ):

-raise TypeError("`leads` must be a list of strings.")
+raise TypeError("`leads` must be a list or tuple of strings.")

 # set the samples and lead numbers